e2technologies/ViewCSS/README.md

 will print the following in the console

 ```
-ViewCSSManager WARN: No match found for CSS class 'bad_class' referenced from the object of type 'ui_button'
+ViewCSSManager WARN: No match found for CSS class 'label' referenced from the object of type 'my_controller'
 Properties for unknown class my_controller.label:
 - {
   "font-size" : "15px",